Oskar-Bonde/Generating-Terraform-configuration-files/data/aws-easy/codeparrot-small-txt/vpc/sample-3.txt

   }
 }

-# AWS provider block
+# AWS provider block with the following settings
 provider "aws" {
-  profile = "default"
+  alias  = "files"
   region = "us-east-1"
 }

 # Resource block with an amazon VPC